gft-mobile-pl/multistep-flow/README.md

 [[_TOC_]]

-The Multistep Flow library enables the description of complex processes by dividing them into steps and provides a set of mechanisms for managing traversal between them.
+The **Multistep Flow** library enables the description of complex processes by dividing them into steps and provides a set of mechanisms for managing traversal between them.
-Flowy also supports gathering information provided by the user and managing errors that may occur during the process.
+**Multistep Flow** also supports gathering information provided by the user and managing errors that may occur during the process.
 With the help of Multistep Flow, both local processes and remate processes can be modeled.

 # Usage

+## Defining flows

+We use a term `Flow` for a process that is modelled with **Multistep Flow** library.
+Each flow is described by:
+- multiple step definitions in form of `StepType-s`
+- an instance of `MultiStepFlow` which is responsible for hosting the instances of `Step-s`.

+Each flow is managed with a bunch of use-cases which will be described later.

-## Defining steps
+### Defining steps

-All steps are instances of the `Step` class and are created by either domain-level components such as `Actions` and repositories, or by data-level components (e.g. services) in remotely controlled processes.
+All steps are instances of the `Step` class and are created by either domain-level components such as `Actions` and repositories, or by data-level components (e.g. services) in case of remotely controlled processes.
 Each step has a type, which is defined by implementing the `StepType` interface.

 ```kotlin